If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Click here for the group times and locations.

-Please consider joining our Facebook group Warrington and Halton Hospitals Breastfeeding Support.
+Please consider joining our Facebook group Warrington Hospital Breastfeeding.
 This online community group offers peer to peer support and encouragement.
 It is administrated by the Infant Feeding Coordinator intermittently and therefore should not be used as a 24/7 source of professional advice.
 If you need advice or are concerned about your baby’s wellbeing, please contact us via telephone (see “contact us” below).

 Breastfeeding, like any new skill, can take time and patience to master - there are two of you learning how to do this together and sometimes it seems like a very difficult thing to do.
 Reading about breastfeeding and understanding how your body works is a great way to plan ahead and starting during your pregnancy is the best idea.
 Your midwife will discuss this with you throughout your pregnancy so that you feel confident when baby arrives.
 There is a wealth of brilliant information online, so here is a selection of useful resources to get you started: